MapsPeople/docs/src/cms/index.md

 #### Export Map

+> PLEASE NOTE: This feature is not available in our standard Solution.
+Please contact your MapsPeople representative to gain access to this feature.

 ![solution-details-export-map](/assets/cms/interface-overview/Solution_Details_Export_Map.png)

 The MapsIndoors CMS also provides the opportunity to export your Map to a higher resolution.
 For example, if you want to print your Map to physically hang at your location.